modxorg/Docs/en/getting-started/installation/advanced.md

 ## Installation Pre-Steps

-After you've [downloaded](getting-started/installation "Installation") MODx Revolution's advanced distribution, upload and extract it to your server.
+After you've [downloaded](getting-started/installation "Installation") MODX Revolution's advanced distribution, upload and extract it to your server.
 You should be left with two directories - core/ and setup/.
 From here, if you plan on moving the core/ directory, proceed to the next section.
 If you're not going to do so, or rename the config key, browse to **setup/** in your browser and skip to the [Advanced Options](#AdvancedInstallation-AdvancedOptions) section of this document.

 ### Renaming or Moving the Core

-MODx Revolution allows you to rename and/or move the core/ directory to enhance your level of security.
+MODX Revolution allows you to rename and/or move the core/ directory to enhance your level of security.
 You can also move the core/ directory outside of the webroot to further secure your MODx installation.

 Should you choose to rename or move the core, MODx recommends doing so before installing.
 Simply rename or move the core, and setup/ - at the beginning - will present you with a page asking for the new location of the core: